hiiamboris/red-wiki/Differences-between-Red-and-Rebol.md

 ...
 ```

-These works on Rebol but not on Red.
+These works on Rebol2 but not on Red / Rebol3.

 Also notice below difference: